-CADD 2373 Facilities Management Design (3)

-(Last year's course profix/number CAD 235)
+CADD 2373 Facilities Management Design (3) (Former course prefix/number CAD 235)

 Prerequisite: Computer Aided Design 2380.
 Students completing this course have the basic knowledge for the job of facilities drafter.
 Commercial space plans and extracting of data from these plans is covered.
-Details of modular furniture, free standing furnishings, reflected ceiling, plans including heating ventilating and air conditioning vents are drawn.
+Details of modular furniture, free standing furnishings, reflected ceiling, plans including heating, ventilating, and air conditioning vents are drawn.
 Locating and specifying of these elements is examined in detail.
-After commercial spaces are drawn, and furniture, lighting and HVAC elements are located on the drawing, a computer generated listing of all items is created.
+After commercial spaces are drawn, and furniture, lighting, and HVAC elements are located on the drawing, a computer generated listing of all items is created.
 The student is required to create the form for this list from commonly used software.
 Plans for spaces such as offices, restaurants, manufacturing areas, banks and etc. are assigned.
 Laboratory fee.
 (2 Lec., 4 Lab.)

-CADD 2374 Pipe Design (3) (Lest year's course prefix/number CAD 236)
+CADD 2374 Pipe Design (3)

-Prerequisites: Computer Aided Design 1470 and Mathematics 1374 or the equivalent.
+Prerequisites: Computer Aided Design 1470 and Mathematics 1314 or Mathematics 1470 or the equivalent.
 This course presents the methods of piping of fluids for refineries, petrochemical plants, and industrial facilities.
 ASME codes are applied to the design of pressure vessels, pipe fitting, welded and seamless piping, pumps, and heat exchanges.
-Drawing techniques are emphasized in orthographic isometric projections.
+Drawing techniques are emphasized in orthographic and isometric projections.
 The use of the computer to produce drawings is encouraged.
 Laboratory fee.
 (2 Lec., 4 Lab.)

-CADD 2375 Advanced 3-D Illustration (3) (Last year's course prefix/number CAD 237)
+CADD 2375 Advanced 3-D Illustration (3) (Former course prefix/number CAD 237)

-Prerequisites: Computer Aided Design 2372 and 2380.
+Prerequisites: Computer Aided Design 2372 and Computer Aided Design 2380.
 The creation, rendering and animation of technical art for technical publications is pursued in-depth.
 Slide shows, VCR output and hard copies of complex drawings and models are produced.
 Complex exploded views, cutaways, and external views of current industrial equipment and products are produced in black and white and color.
 Laboratory fee.
 (2 Lec., 4 Lab.)

-CADD 2376 Printed Circuit Design (3) (Last year's course prefix/number CAD 240)
+CADD 2376 Printed Circuit Design (3)

 Prerequisite: Computer Aided Design 2371, concurrent enrollment in Computer Aided Design 2371 or the equivalent.
 This course develops skills in the design of double-sided and multi-layer printed circuit boards.
-Students design boards from schematics, parts lists, and-manufacturing specifications.
+Students design boards from schematics, parts lists, and manufacturing specifications.
 Some boards are designed for manual parts insertion and taped art works.
 Others are designed for automatic parts insertion and digitized inputs for art works.
 The use of the computer to produce drawings is encouraged.
 Laboratory fee.
 (2 Lec., 4 Lab.)